NHS Continuing Healthcare assessments – and the legal limit for local authority responsibility

-The Coughlan case also clarified the law regarding responsibility for long term care funding, and reinforced a legal limit for local authority responsibility.
+The Coughlan case also clarified the law regarding responsibility for long-term care funding, and reinforced a legal limit for local authority responsibility.
 If the local authority accepts responsibility for the care of a person with needs above this limit, it is acting unlawfully.

-The judgement in the Coughlan case confirmed that the majority of nursing care needs, even many low-level day-to-day nursing care for needs that are considered ‘stable’, are often the responsibility of the NHS to fund – not the local authority.
+The judgment in the Coughlan case confirmed that the majority of nursing care needs, even many low-level day-to-day nursing care for needs that are considered ‘stable’, are often the responsibility of the NHS to fund – not the local authority.

 One vital thing to remember is that the National Framework does not take the place of the law.